 In Magento, support is provided by help centers, articles, FAQs, a forum, documentation, resources and solution partners.

 Talking about the support of WooCommerce, it provides basic documentation, developer’s documentation, several blogs, a forum and a contact form on their website to purchase anything from the site with a list of customization partners.
-Even it enables us to have lots, of course, videos and tutorial in the community.
+Even it enables us to have lots, of course, videos and tutorials in the community.

-We have discussed three most leading entities of content management system Magento vs WooCommerce vs Sitecore.
+We have discussed the three most leading entities of content management system Magento vs WooCommerce vs Sitecore.
 All the platforms are solid choices for building online stores but it’s best to select the best one based on the need and level of skills that your store requires.
 To avoid the ups and downs at the last, it’s good to give extra time at the start to figure out which platform is best according to the specific needs because it is easier to proceed that way otherwise it may be a difficult task to switch from one platform to another.
 In this article, we have compared three of the leading content management system, but if you are left with any query, you can reach out to us at [email protected] we are round the clock available to facilitate you in every possible way.